Reducing Racial Disparities

 *If you are interested in joining OEI, please contact Angela at firstname.lastname@example.org.

-GOAL: Work with providers to increase public awareness of birth spacing guidelines and access to long-acting reversible contraceptives (LARC).
+GOAL: Work with providers to increase public awareness of birth spacing guidelines, implement One Key Question, and improve access to long-acting reversible contraception (LARC).

 Melissa Federman, Center for Community Solutions